techservicesillinois/terraform-aws-ec2/README.md

 `alias`
 -------

-An `alias` block supports the following:
+An `alias` block supports the following keys:

 * `domain` - (Required) The name of the Route 53 zone in which the record is to be created.